The Web address of this article is

 childhoods have difficulty communicating and solving relationship problems

-effectively (Lesson 2 here).
+effectively (Lessons 2 and 4 here).
 The core of effective communication is personal

 which is needed to sustain two-person